christianvoigt/argdown/packages/argdown-cli/Readme.md

 Available commands:

   - `argdown html [input glob] [output folder]`: exports the input files as html files into the output folder.
-  - `argdown dot [input glob] [output folder]`: exports the input files as dot files into the output folder.
+  - `argdown dot [input glob] [output folder]`: exports argument maps layouted with Graphviz.
+By default the maps are saved as pdf files.
+Use `--format svg` to save svg files and `--format dot` to save dot files.
   - `argdown json [input glob] [output folder]`: exports the input files as .json files into the output folder.
   - `argdown compile [input glob] [output folder]`: compiles the input files with included files into new .argdown files.